lazyfrosch/icinga-powershell-connector-fork/README.md

 # icinga-powershell-connector

-This is a little helper, trying to help with issues of high CPU usage with the [Icinga Powershell Framework] on Windows.
+This is an **experimental** mitigation helper, trying to help with issues of high CPU usage with the [Icinga Powershell Framework] on Windows.

-In this specific case, you already want top have installed the Icinga Powershell Service, with the [REST API](https://icinga.com/docs/icinga-for-windows/latest/restapi/doc/02-Installation/) and the [API checks](https://icinga.com/docs/icinga-for-windows/latest/apichecks/doc/01-Introduction/) enabled.
+In this specific case, you already want to have installed the Icinga Powershell Service, with the [REST API](https://icinga.com/docs/icinga-for-windows/latest/restapi/doc/02-Installation/) and the [API checks](https://icinga.com/docs/icinga-for-windows/latest/apichecks/doc/01-Introduction/) enabled.
 So checks can be run via API, and no Powershell has to be executed for the checks.